readthedocs/readthedocs.org/docs/gsoc.rst

 If you're interested in participating in GSoC as a student, you can also post an `issue <https://github.com/rtfd/readthedocs.org/issues>`_ on GitHub to let us know.
 We will be happy to help direct you or answer any questions you may have there.

+You can also reach out to folks on IRC at `#readthedocs` on Freenode.

 Project Ideas
 -------------